-March 25, 2009 - A change was made to base the penalty calculation on the employer's assessable payroll for the full calendar year immediately preceding the year in which the incident that gave rise to the penalty occurred.
+March 25, 2009 A change was made to base the penalty calculation on the employer's assessable payroll for the full calendar year

 March 25, 2009 - A change was made to allow WorkSafeBC to estimate payroll in certain situations.

 The amendments made effective March 25, 2009 applied to all decisions, including appellate decisions, made on or after the effective date of the changes.